Weight loss: 8st

 The abuse I received was the turning point

-After a health check-up, I reluctantly agreed to attend a Wellness Workshop.
+After a health check-up, I reluctantly agreed to attend a WW Workshop.
 But as the day drew near, I got scared.
 Then, when I was on my way to pick the kids up from school, a white van passed and the driver shouted obscene abuse at me about my size.
 I felt angry and humiliated, but I also worried for Alex and Wynter – would they be bullied because I was fat?
-It was the jolt I needed, and despite being nervous when I walked into my first Wellness Workshop, I was determined.
+It was the jolt I needed, and despite being nervous when I walked into my first Workshop, I was determined.
 I made time to cook simple, healthy meals from scratch, and lost 8lb in the first week.

 Staying active is so important